Retail’s Top Compliance Pain Points and How to Address Them

 - Requirement #11, which refers to need to regularly test systems for vulnerabilities.

-When it comes to the challenges of protecting data in transit, retail is not unique.
-Mastering secure data transfers is an essential for all industries.
+When it comes to facing the challenge of protecting data in transit, retail is not alone; mastering secure data transfers is an essential for all industries.
 It is far easier to protect data at rest than it is to protect a moving target.
-Fortunately there are more and more ways to safeguard data on the move including managed file transfer platforms that offer secure protocols, and using strong ciphers and encryption keys that follow the PCI DSS.
-Additionally, you can use an MFT that facilitates compliance by providing prompts and warning when certain regulation policies are at risk.
+Fortunately, there are more and more ways to safeguard data on the move including managed file transfer, which offer secure protocols and use strong ciphers and encryption keys that follow the PCI DSS.
+Additionally, you can use an MFT solution that facilitates compliance by providing prompts and warning when certain policy requirements are at risk.

 Taking Inventory of Compliance Costs

 While compliance can be a costly and continuous mountain to climb, particularly for large retail chains, the cost of not meeting compliance is greater.
-In fact, the cost of non-compliance can spike up to 2 times the cost of compliance, according to Globalscape’s Ponemon study.
+In fact, the cost of non-compliance can spike up to two times the cost of compliance, according to Globalscape’s study with the Ponemon Institute.

 For most companies, the price of non-compliance is more than just a slap on the wrist from a regulatory entity.
 These damages can manifest in several ways, including:

-- Business disruption – The ability to do business can be disrupted by non-compliance due to regulatory sanctions or shut downs, as well as a loss of customers and partners due to a lack of consumer trust.
+- Business disruption – The ability to do business can be disrupted by non-compliance due to regulatory sanctions or shutdowns, as well the loss of current – and future – customers and partners due to a lack of consumer trust and loss of reputation.

 - Productivity declines – System downtime can often result from non-compliance.
 This prevents staff from completing crucial tasks and can significantly hinder operations.